satelit-project/satelit-import/docker/README.md

 docker push docker.pkg.github.com/satelit-project/satelit-import/import-db:latest
 ```

-Remove `--squash` argument if your Docker daemon does not allow experimental features.

 2. [`import-serve`](https://github.com/satelit-project/satelit-import/packages/29042) – contains NGINX which serves files from [static/tests/anidb-index](../static/tests/anidb-index) directory.
 Those files are AniDB dump samples and are used by integration tests.
 To build and push new image run:

 ```bash